Tautological systems, homogeneous spaces and the holonomic rank problem

-In \cref{sec:nonVanishingCriteria} we address the question under which hypotheses the tautological system $\tau(\rho,\overline{Y},\beta)$ and its Fourier transform $\hat{\tau}(\rho,\overline{Y},\beta)$ are a non-zero $\mathscr{D}_{V^\vee}$- resp.\ $\mathscr{D}_V$-module.
-We show that this issue is closely related to the non-vanishing of the module $\mathscr{N}_Y^\beta$.
-We develop therefore a framework, based on the formalism of Lie algebroids and their universal enveloping algebras, to study this problem.
-The main result in this section is \cref{prop:nonZeroGeneralSetup} which gives a sufficient criterion for $\hat{\tau}(\rho, \overline{Y},\beta)$ to be non-zero.

-\cref{sec:onLineBundles} discusses the more specific case where the variety $Y$ is the total space of a line bundle over a variety $X$ equipped with an action by a group $G$.
-Then $L$ can, with the choice of a character, be made into a $G'$-space, where $G':=\dC^*\times G$.
-We give in \cref{cor:twoLineBdlsGiveOBetaOrZero} an alternative description, in this equivariant situation, of the module $\cO_{L^*}^\beta$ from \cref{sec:OBeta}.

-In \cref{sec:FormuleBeta}, we derive, using standard techniques from representation theory, a formula for the complex parameter value $\beta(\mathbf{e})\in \dC$ for which the tautological system $\tau(\rho, \hat{X}, \beta)$ is non-zero, at least in the case of a semisimple group $G$.
+In \cref{sec:FormuleBeta}, we derive (via representation theoretic methods) a formula for the complex parameter value $\beta(\mathbf{e})\in \dC$ for which the tautological system $\tau(\rho, \hat{X}, \beta)$ is non-zero, at least in the case of a semisimple group $G$.
 We also give a geometric interpretation of this formula and show that it is compatible with the general criterion of \cref{thm:restrictedTauHatDescription}.